RunestoneInteractive/httlads/_sources/UNGeneralDebates/merging_data.rst

      :x: catchall feedback

    - :10: Is the correct answer
      :x: Keep on it.
-Hint use sort and head to create a very small dataframe that you can merge with the movies.
+Hint use sort and head to create a very small DataFrame that you can merge with the movies.

 **Problems to work on**